DeakinCarr/milestone-2/README.md

 │
-├── /target                      - build directory (DO NOT MODIFY) ├── /database                    - The folder to store sqlite database files (*.db files) ├── pom.xml                      - Configure Build (DO NOT MODIFY) └── README.md                    - This file ;)
+├── /target                      - build directory (DO NOT MODIFY) ├── /database                    - The folder to store sqlite database files (*.db files) │         └── scripts            - The folder to store any external SQL scripts ├── pom.xml                      - Configure Build (DO NOT MODIFY) └── README.md                    - This file ;)
 ```